test-kitchen/test-kitchen/docs/content/docs/drivers/aws.md

 #### availability_zone

-The AWS [availability zone][region_docs] to use.
+The AWS availability zone to use.
 Only request the letter designation - will attach this to the region used.

 If not specified, your instances will be placed in an AZ of AWS's choice in your region.

 #### instance_type

-The EC2 [instance type][instance_docs] (also known as size) to use.
+The EC2 instance type (also known as size) to use.

 The default is `t2.micro` or `t1.micro`, depending on whether the image is `hvm` or `paravirtual`. (`paravirtual` images are incompatible with `t2.micro`).
 When working with spots, you can provide an array of instance types in which case the driver will try each type until it can get a spot.

 #### security_group_ids

-An Array of EC2 [security groups][group_docs] which will be applied to the instance.
+An Array of EC2 security groups which will be applied to the instance.
 If no security group is specified, a temporary group will be created automatically which allows SSH and WinRM (**>= 2.1.0**).

 #### security_group_filter

-The EC2 [security group(s)][group_docs] which will be applied to the instance, specified by name or tag.
+The EC2 security group(s) which will be applied to the instance, specified by name or tag.
 One or more groups can be specified.

 The default is unset, or `nil`.